mrbrogrammer/portfolio/_posts/2024-08-07-people-like-use-do-things-like-this.md

 ---
-layout: default
+layout: post
 title: People like use do things like this
 thumbnail: post-6.jpg
 ---

 Superinposita dira me Iove, lanigeris tendunt!
 Illis gladii, in pignusque dixit trisulcis latices.
 Me mora usque carchesia plenaque

 ## In nunc